apache/druid/docs/content/Granularities.md

 Duration granularities are specified as an exact duration in milliseconds and timestamps are returned as UTC.

-They also support specifying an optional origin, which defines where to start counting time buckets from (defaults to 1970-01-01T00:00:00Z).
+They also support specifying an optional origin, which defines where to start counting time buckets from (doc_pages to 1970-01-01T00:00:00Z).

     <code>{"type": "duration", "duration": "7200000"}</code>